 It works well and uses only 1.43MB, which is around 74% less space than the Alpine image and the image we have built using Ubuntu in the first stage.

 The title says you should stop using Alpine, but I think I showed you that this is just a matter of doing the right choice for the right occasion.
 Also, combining Alpine and scratch creates amazing distroless images.

 The problem is that building distroless images for your applications is still quite manual and not as fun as you wish.
 Since it requires greater efforts from developers it's usually left behind in favour of the famous Alpine images.

 I think the idea is to use distroless images in production environments and while performing manual and automated tests.
 You don't want to make it more stressful for developers to debug applications.

-I hope the community gives the deserved attention distroless images should have and this causes more improvements, like automating their creation as much as we can.Learn more about engineering at SumUp - read our tech stories
+I hope the community gives the deserved attention distroless images should have and this causes more improvements, like automating their creation as much as we can.Back to our tech stories